curry-language/curry-info-system/specifications/information.md

 ### Module

-Contains a json file, a directory called 'types', a directory called 'typeclasses', a directory called 'functions' and a directory called 'operators', .
+Contains a json file, a directory called 'types', a directory called 'typeclasses' and a directory called 'operations'.

 ### Type